D. C. Jarvis

-DeForest Clinton Jarvis (March 15, 1881 – August 18, 1966) was an American physician from Vermont.
-He is best known for his writings on the subject of folk medicine.
+DeForest Clinton Jarvis (March 15, 1881 – August 15, 1966) was an American physician from Vermont.
+He is best known for drinking vinegar folk medicine.
 He recommended a mixture of raw apple cider vinegar and honey that has variously been called switchel or honegar, as a health tonic.
 He promoted the use of vinegar to keep the acidity of the body more acidic than alkaline, which he believed treated medical problems like burns and varicose veins.